Benchmarking the Performance of your Customer Service Department

 - The next phase would be to conceive some improvement measures for the customer service department that are aligned to the processes of the company and its strategy.

-- The implementation of the improvement measures may be the most challenging from the whole benchmarking project.
+- The implementation of the improvement measures may be the most challenging of the whole benchmarking project.
 Usually, employees are resistant to organizational changes, and managers should be able to coach people and help teams overcome the obstacles that appear due to improvement measures.
-Employees’ engagement can be acquired by organizing meetings with the involved staff, a transparent communication, and sometimes a reward program for the efforts of adapting to the new strategy.
+Employees’ engagement can be acquired by organizing meetings with the involved staff, transparent communication, and sometimes a reward program for the efforts of adapting to the new strategy.

 - The final phase refers to the monitoring process of the project’s progress.
 There are some tools that can facilitate monitoring, such as dashboards, scorecards, portfolios of initiatives, and review meetings.

 It is worth investing resources in performing comparisons with successful organizations, even if they are activating in totally different industries because their methodologies can prove to be fruitful for your company if applied appropriately.
 A customer service benchmarking will offer an overview of the current level of customer service and encourage the improvement of customer experiences provided by your company.